deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 > conda env create -f deeplenstronomy_env.yml

 The `training_env.yml` is required for training the Pytorch model, and `deeplenstronomy_env.yml` for simulating strong lensing datasets using `deeplenstronomy`.
+Note that there is a sky brightness-related bug in the PyPI 0.0.2.3 version of deeplenstronomy, and an update to the latest version will be required for reproduction of results.

 ### Quickstart

 In order to reproduce results, you will first need to generate the datasets.
-Navigate to `src/sim/notebooks` and generate a source target dataset pair as specified in `src/sim/config`.
+Navigate to `src/sim/notebooks` and generate a source target dataset pair in the `src/data` directory.
+The config files to generate these datasets are specified in `src/sim/config` using `gen_sim.ipynb`.
 You will need to use the `deeplens` environment to do so.

-Once that is generated, you can navigate to `src/training/MVE/MVE_SL_DA_v1.ipynb` and run the training after updating the path to the data in the file.
+Once that is generated, you can navigate to `src/training/MVEonly/MVE_noDA_RunA.ipynb` (or Run B, C, D, E) for MVE-only training and `src/training/MVEonly/MVE_RunA.ipynb` (or Run B, C, D, E) for MVE-UDA training.
+The path to the simulated data may require to be updated in the repository.
 You will need the `neural` environment to do so.

 ### Citation